-3) Coaches must make contact with opposing coaches to set arrangements for film exchange.
+3) Coaches must contact the opposing coaches to set arrangements for film exchange.
 This film exchange must occur by 6:00 p.m.
 Sunday.

 4) An IHSA Official Roster of players must be exchanged with the film.

 5) Coaches must abide by Rule 1-6-1.